 - 3.1.
 We recognise that children who are abused or witness violence or abuse may find it difficult to develop a sense of self-worth and may not see the world as a safe place or see adults as safe people they can trust.
 They may feel helplessness, humiliation and some sense of self-blame.
 We are aware some young people may self-harm and we follow the NSCB self-harm pathways document advice for support. - 3.2.
 The school may be the only stable, secure and predictable element in the lives of children at risk.
 Nevertheless, when at school their behaviour may be challenging and defiant or they may be withdrawn.
+Outside

-Outside agencies used include the Locality Inclusion Support Team (LIST) which includes the work of the Education Welfare Service, Behaviour Support and the Educational Psychologist; Children and Young People's Service (CYPS); Targeted Youth Support (TYS); School Health Advisors (SHA); Blyth Central Hub; - 3.3.
+- agencies used include Behaviour Support and the Educational Psychologist; Children and Young People's Service (CYPS); Targeted Youth Support (TYS); School Health Advisors (SHA); Blyth Central Hub; - 3.3.
 We recognise that some children actually adopt abusive behaviours and that these children must be referred on for appropriate support and intervention and will need to support them in accordance with his/her agreed child protection plan. - 3.4.
-ALP schools will endeavour to support the child through: - 3.4.1. the content of the curriculum to encourage self esteem and self motivation (see section 2); - 3.4.2. the school ethos which (i) promotes a positive, supportive and secure environment and (ii) gives pupils a sense of being valued (see section 2); - 3.4.3.
-ALP schools' behaviour recognises the need to support vulnerable pupils in school.
-All staff will agree on a consistent approach, which focuses on the behaviour of the child but does not damage the pupil's sense of self worth.
-ALP schools will endeavour to ensure that the pupil knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred; - 3.4.4. liaison with other services which support the pupil such as targeted support services, CYPS, local Children's Social Care teams, Local Inclusion Support Teams (LISTs), school health etc; - 3.4.5. a commitment to develop effective and supportive relationships; - 3.4.6. recognition that children living in a home environment where there is domestic violence, drug or alcohol abuse are vulnerable and in need of support and protection; - 3.4.7. vigilantly monitoring children's welfare, keeping records and notifying the local Children's Services social care team as soon as there is a concern; - 3.4.8. transferring information of a pupil subject to a Child Protection Plan to a new school immediately should that child leave the school.
+ALP schools will endeavour to support the child through: - the content of the curriculum to encourage self-esteem and self-motivation (see section 2); - the school ethos which (i) promotes a positive, supportive and secure environment and (ii) gives pupils a sense of being valued (see section 2); - ALP schools' behaviour policies recognises the need to support vulnerable pupils in school.
+All staff will agree on a consistent approach, which focuses on the behaviour of the child but does not damage the pupil's sense of self-worth.
+ALP schools will endeavour to ensure that the pupil knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred; - liaison with other services which support the pupil such as targeted support services, CYPS, local Children's Social Care teams, school health etc; - a commitment to develop effective and supportive relationships; - recognition that children living in a home environment where there is domestic violence, drug or alcohol abuse are vulnerable and in need of support and protection; - vigilantly monitoring children's welfare, keeping records and notifying the local Children's Services social care team as soon as there is a concern; - transferring information of a pupil subject to a Child Protection Plan to a new school immediately should that child leave the school.
 This will be done under separate cover to any main file and receipts received confirming the transfer.